SeanW029/UFOs/README.md

 The source of information is not up-to-date on this web based application.

 Recomendations
-1. Use scrape technique on most recent data to provide an up-to-date information for the search engine.
+ We can use scrape technique on most recent data to provide an up-to-date information for the search engine.